 Please see the map outlining the location and details of the work.

-In order to minimise the impact to road users, the works will be undertaken at night between 7pm and 6am, Sunday to Friday.
-No works will be undertaken on Saturday nights.
+In order to minimise the impact to road users, the works will be undertaken at night between 7pm and 6am, Thursday, 16 June and Friday, 17 June 2022, weather permitting.

 What to expect

 During works speed and lane restrictions will be in place through the work zone for outbound traffic.

 The Bridgewater Interchange outbound on-ramp, will be closed at various times during the work period.
 Speed and lane restrictions will be in place with a detour via Carey Gully Road, Mount Barker Road and the Stirling Interchange.

 The Bridgewater Interchange outbound off-ramp will remain open during the works.

 Outside of work hours all lanes on the Freeway, Carey Gully Road and the Bridgewater Interchange ramps will be open to traffic with a 60km/h speed restriction in place.

 Access for buses and emergency service vehicles will be maintained throughout the works.

 Variable Message Signs will be in place at key locations to provide early notice to motorists of the traffic restrictions and detours.

 Motorists should expect delays so please plan ahead and allow additional travel time.
 Please take extra care when workers are on site.
 Observe signage and speed limits, lane restrictions and traffic controllers when travelling through the area.